igdaniel-1/simpleSearchBar-GoogleMapsAPI/README.md

-## Instructions for running in dev mode
+# Instructions for running in dev mode
 - npm i
 - npm start

-# Auto-opens the vite server on port 5173
 - navigate to http://localhost:5173/

-# Bug Log
+## Bug Log
 - I ran into an issue using the Google API in my local env.
-I resolved this issue by adding http://localhost:5173/  to the listed of trsted websites within the Google Cloud console.
+I resolved this issue by adding http://localhost:5173/  to the listed of trusted websites within the Google Cloud console.